 - Ownership cannot be transferred to someone else until you pay the debt to release the lien.

-- Even if your loan is secured by a mortgage, you still have full title to the property.
-No one else has rights of ownership.
+- Even if your loan is secured by a mortgage, you generally still have full title to the property.
+Usually, no one else has rights of ownership.

 - A mortgage gives the lender the right to sell the secured property to recover funds if you do not pay the debt.
 The sales process is called foreclosure.